-The Integrated Approach protocol is based on the theory that Interstitial Cystitis is a multifaceted condition comprised of numerous etiologies (causes) that lead to the condition over many years to create a very complex combination of chronic inflammation throughout the body that may often involve symptoms from head to toe.
-Homeostasis (balanced health) is adversely affected throughout the body and the effects of the condition can include changes in microbial balance, pH imbalance, and functional balances such as digestion and elimination.
+The Integrated Approach protocol is based on the theory that Interstitial Cystitis is a multifaceted condition comprised of numerous etiologies (causes) that lead to the condition, over many years, to create a very complex combination of chronic inflammation throughout the body that may often involve symptoms from head to toe.
+Homeostasis (balanced health) is adversely effected throughout the body and the effects of the condition can include changes in microbial balance, pH imbalance, and functional balances such as digestion and elimination.
 This is why there are so many accompanying ailments the occur with IC such as IBS, vulvadynia, fibromyalgia, chronic fatigue, etc…

 Correcting these imbalances allows the body to be returned to a state in which it maintains health, instead of promoting disease.
 Using a combined diagnostic approach of Western and Chinese medicines, the IAIC offers a broader and deeper understanding of the patient's condition that incorporates a whole body approach to “connect the dots” between the (often) multiple types of symptoms the patient is experiencing.

 This process involves balancing and clearing out many layers of "un-wellness" to return the body to a place of balance and health.
 As patients become healthier, the symptoms in the bladder recede as do other problems such as: allergies, poor bowel function, vulvadynia, fibromyalgia, poor digestion, headaches, fatigue, insomnia, poor concentration, anxiety, etc.